BIOS1140/BIOS1140.github.io/docs/Exercise9.md

 #> [1] TRUE
 ```

-We can also easily subset our tree using `extract.clade`.
-Let's extract the Neoaves and then plot them.
-We need to supply the correct node to `extract.clade`, so let's first find the correct node by plotting nodelabels on top of the previous tree.
+If we want to look at just the Neoaves, we can subset our tree using `extract.clade()`.
+We need to supply a node from our tree to `extract.clade`, so let's find the correct node first.
+The nodes in the tree can be found by running the `nodelabels()` function after using `plot()`:

 ```r